 I’ve always been this way.
 As a kid, my Grandpa had to take me out of the theater during Bambi because I just couldn’t take it.
 I never did find out what happened in The Wizard of Oz because I couldn’t get past that terrifying tornado.

 It didn’t have to be a movie, even.
 I remember hiding under the cedar chest when my mom was reading Little House on the Prairie aloud to me and the Indians came when Pa wasn’t home.
-Even when I read books on my own, I’d often stuff a bookmark in and flee the room for a few minutes during an intense part, returning a few minutes later to read another paragraph or two before dashing away from my book for another break.
+Even when I read books on my own, I’d often stuff a bookmark in and flee the room during an intense part, returning a few minutes later to read another paragraph or two before dashing away from my book for another break.

 So we’ve established that I’m a little odd.
 Well, apparently my kids have inherited this craziness–the older two, in particular–but each in their own way.